Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Results

 In the following, we show the results with input $\eta(t)$ extracted from a narrow-band Gaussian wave spectrum:

 with significant wave height $H_s=12m$, peak (carrier) wavenumber $k_0=0.018 m^{-1}$ (corresponding to peak period $T_p=15s$), and $\mathcal{K}=0.05k_0$.
-The exact exceeding probability is computed by simulating $1500$ hours (36000 $T_p$) of ship responses.
-To compute the ItR incorporating the heteroscedastic randomness in $\omega$, after a sample $(L,A)$ is chosen, we randomly select a wave group of this $(L,A)$ in $\rho(x)$, and simulate \eqref{roll} starting from (on average) 5 groups ahead of the $(L,A)$ group with a $(0,0)$ initial condition.
-Since the impact of initial conditions typically decay in $O(1)$ wave group, we are able to naturally capture the true initial condition as the ship encounters the $(L,A)$ group.
+The exact exceeding probability is computed by simulating $1500$ hours (360000 $T_p$) of ship responses.
+To compute the ItR incorporating the heteroscedastic randomness in $\omega$, after a sample $(L,A)$ is chosen, we randomly select a wave group of this $(L,A)$ in $\rho(x)$, and simulate \eqref{roll} starting from (on average) 3 groups ahead of the $(L,A)$ group with a $(0,0)$ initial condition.
+Since the impact of initial conditions typically decay in $O(1)$ wave group, we are able to naturally capture the true initial condition as the ship encounters the $(L,A)$ group, as well as the phase and frequency condition in the particular group.

 Figure \ref{fig:results3} plots $P_e= \mathbb{P}({\rm{max}}( \xi_{L,A}(t)) > 0.3)$ (the probability that maximum roll in a group exceeds 17 degrees) obtained from Seq-VHGPR, LH-VHGPR, LH-SGPR and the exact solution.
 We see that the Seq-VHGPR result converges to the exact solution within the first 30 sequential samples, much faster than the convergence of the LH-VHGPR result.
 The LH-SGPR result converges to an asymptotic value which is appreciably larger than the exact solution.
-We remark that this value represents the best result that can be achieved by all previous methods on this problem \citep{mohamad2018sequential,gong2020} based on SGPR.
+We remark that this value represents the best result that can be achieved by all previous methods on this problem \citep{mohamad2018sequential,gong2021full} based on SGPR.
 These results, again, demonstrate the effectiveness of Seq-VHGPR in computing the exceeding probability relative to all other approaches.

+Finally, the application of VHGPR in our problem assumes that the distribution of $S(\boldsymbol{x},\omega)$ is approximately Gaussian (associated with $\omega$ for each $\boldsymbol{x}\equiv (A,L)$).
+While this cannot be checked in the Seq-VHGPR sampling, we provide a posterior calculation to show that this is indeed true.
+Figure \ref{fig:Gaussian_randomness} plots the distribution of $S(\boldsymbol{x},\omega)$ for two selected values of $(A=H_s,L=1.5T_p)$ and $(A=0.8H_s,L=1.5T_p)$, generated from all such groups in the time series of five million $T_p$.
+It is evident that the distributions are approximated by Gaussian distributions.